- Come to Concerts

 Our Mission and History

-Founded in 1995 by conductor Hisao Watanabe and a group of dedicated professional musicians and supporters, the Lexington Symphony maintains a grass-roots community spirit while producing high-quality performances that attract an ever-growing audience from Lexington and surrounds.
-The orchestra regularly fills 800-seat Cary Hall and now presents six concerts each year led by conductor Jonathan McPhee.
+Founded in 1995 by conductor Hisao Watanabe and a group of dedicated professional musicians and supporters, Lexington Symphony maintains a grass-roots community spirit while producing high-quality performances that attract an ever-growing audience from Lexington and surrounds.
+The orchestra regularly fills 800-seat Cary Hall with the six concerts it presents each year led by conductor Jonathan McPhee.

 Music Director Jonathan McPhee, who joined the orchestra in 2005, is one of the leading musical figures in New England.
-Each Saturday night concert is preceded by a conductor’s talk by Maestro McPhee that combines musical examples with biographical information.
-These talks enhance the listening experience by looking behind the pieces to be performed and retracing the composers’ thoughts.
-This year, Lexington Symphony musicians will host a Q&A before the June 8th Concert in the Round.
+Lexington Symphony’s concerts are preceded by a Conductor’s Talk by Maestro McPhee that combines musical examples with biographical information.
+Exploring the thoughts of the composers who created the musical pieces to be performed, the Conductor’s Talk educates the audience and enhances the listening experience.

 Connecting to the community is at the heart of Lexington Symphony’s mission and approach.
-The orchestra has been recognized for its community outreach efforts with the following awards:
+The orchestra has been recognized for its community outreach efforts with a number of awards.